SoftCreatR/warp-up/README.md

 Every Warp-Up build will be automatically tested against the latest Ubuntu LTS Versions (16.04 and newer) using Travis CI.
 Compatibility with other operating systems (such as Debian 10) is tested manually.

-In fact, Warp-Up should work flawlessly on every system with Bash 5, Curl and jq.
+In fact, Warp-Up should work flawlessly on every system with Bash 5 and Curl.

 ### Operating System